-The date on which the options are awarded is called the grant date.
+The date on which options are awarded is called the grant date.
 The fair market value of the stock on the grant date is called the grant price.
-If this price is low and if the value of the stock rises in the future, the recipient can exercise the option (exercise her right to buy the stock at the grant price).
+If this price is low, and if the value of the stock rises in the future, the recipient can exercise the option (exercise her right to buy the stock at the grant price).

 This is where qualified and non-qualified stock options differ.
 With NQSOs, the recipient can immediately sell the stock she acquires by exercising the option.
 This is a "cashless exercise", because the recipient simply pockets the difference between the market price and the grant price.
 She does not have to put up any cash of her own.
-But with qualified stock options, the recipient must acquire the shares and hold them for at least 1 year.
+But with qualified stock options, the recipient must acquire the shares and hold them for at least one year.
 This means paying cash to buy the stock at the grant price.
 It also means higher risk because the value of the stock may go down during the one-year holding period.

 Rules for Qualified Stock Options (Incentive Stock Options)

 The IRS and SEC have placed some restrictions on qualified stock options because of the favorable tax treatment they receive.
 These include: